 - Petting Zoo People: He is a tiger who acts like a human.

 - Shout-Out: His design (being an anthropomorphic tiger who is a plane pilot) is a reference/parody of the World War II United States mercenary squadron, the Flying Tigers.

 General Blue (ブルー将軍; Buruu Shougun)

 - Adaptational Heroism: In Mystical Adventure, General Blue (named Lieutenant Blue) was shown to be somewhat of a nice guy, or at least not an evil guy.
-He also acted as a genuine Sacrificial Lion to General Tao (the movie's counterpart of the main series Mercenary Tao), being killed by him after he tried to warn his boss, Chiaotzu, about their treacherous plans against Chiaotzu after he stumbled upon Ranfan inside Shen's bedroom.
+He also acted as a genuine Sacrificial Lion to Tao Pai Pai, being killed by him after he tried to warn his boss, Chiaotzu, about their treacherous plans against Chiaotzu after he stumbled upon Ranfan inside Shen's bedroom.

-- All Gays Are Pedophiles / Shotacon: He makes a pass at Obotchaman during the crossover sequence with Dr Slump.
-Though its possible Blue thought Obotchaman was a midget.
+- All Gays Are Pedophiles / Shotacon: He makes a pass at Obotchaman during the crossover sequence with Dr. Slump.
+Though it's possible that Blue thought Obotchaman was a midget.

 - Ax-Crazy: He has one of his own men shot for picking his nose, and relishes in the sound of the gunfire.

 - A Twinkle in the Sky: What happened to him when he fought Arale, a robotic girl and the main character from Dr. Slump.

 - Badass: He may be a Sissy Villain, but he is by far the strongest commander in the Red Ribbon Army.
 He easily beats Krillin and nearly killed Goku three times.
 He also escaped a collapsing underwater cave by swimming and survived his plan crashing into a mountain with no real injury.